Sidmouth Croquet Club

 16. INDEMNIFICATION

-16.1 Any officer, official, trustee, or GMC member or other persons acting on behalf of and with the authority of the Club, shall be indemnified out of club property against all risks, expenses and proceedings taken against them, except for acts of wilful neglect or dishonesty by them.
+16.1 Any officer, official, trustee, or GMC member or other persons acting on behalf of and with the authority of the Club, shall be indemnified out of Club property against all risks, expenses and proceedings taken against them, except for acts of willful neglect or dishonesty by them.

 17. NON-DISTRIBUTION TO MEMBERS